ApachOC/GraphViewApp/README.md

 ## Run

 Simply execute the JAR.
-No further configuration is necessary.
+No further configuration is currently necessary.

 ## TODO